-Yes, either an Intel VT or AMD-V 64-bit x86-based system with one or more CPUs is required to run all supported guest operating systems.
-See the XenServer 7.0 Installation Guide for more details on XenServer host system requirements.
+Yes.
+Either an Intel VT or AMD-V 64-bit x86-based system with one or more CPUs is required to run all supported guest operating systems.
+For more information about XenServer host system requirements, see the XenServer 7.4 Installation Guide.